Patient0/IOMonad/README.md

 However, what you can imagine is how a language like C# will "evaluate" an IOAction that has been given to it.

+So this article describes how you might build such a framework in C#.

 ### Builtin IO actions